mravendi/mravendi.github.io/_posts/tips_lr.md

 ### Pre-Trained Models
 One of the successful techniques in developing ML models is the use of pre-trained models and transfer learning.
 Instead of building a custom model and train it from scratch, we can use state-of-the-art pre-trained models for our applications.
-Such models were trained on a large dataset and can boost the peformance of your task.
+Such models were trained on a large dataset and can boost the performance of your task.
 Here is an example of defining a resnet18 model:

 ```python
 from torchvision import models